Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 - Love's opponents, the Knicks, have one of the slowest offensive tempos, ranking 23rd, averaging 101 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- On the boards, the Knicks are ranked seventh in the league, conceding 42 rebounds per game.
+- Defensively, the Knicks are 12th in the league, conceding 113.1 points per game.

+- The Knicks concede 42 rebounds per game, ranking seventh in the league.

-- Looking at assists, the Knicks are 13th in the league, conceding 25.1 per game.
+- The Knicks are the 13th-ranked squad in the league, allowing 25.1 assists per game.

-- The Knicks allow 13 made 3-pointers per contest, 25th-ranked in the league.
+- Giving up 13 made 3-pointers per game, the Knicks are the 25th-ranked squad in the NBA.

 Kevin Love vs. the Knicks